Kenichi Nishi: Career

-Kenichi Nishi previously worked for both Telenet Japan and its subsidiary Riot.
+Nishi previously worked for both Telenet Japan and its subsidiary Riot.
 He was later hired by Square as a field designer for two of its larger releases.
 After leaving Square in 1995, Nishi helped establish Love-de-Lic, Inc. with many of his former Square coworkers.
 There, he designed two of the small company's three game releases: Moon: Remix RPG Adventure and L.O.L.: Lack of Love.
 He also helped design and write the script for the 1999 Polygon Magic title Incredible Crisis.
 Nishi then co-founded skip Ltd., a second-party developer for Nintendo.
 Acting as vice president of the company, he also directed GiFTPiA and co-directed Chibi-Robo!.
 Shortly thereafter, he left skip and founded Route24 on February 23, 2006.
 According to Nishi, he felt that working on large projects with a large group of people such as those at skip limited his freedom in designing games.

 At Route24, Nishi and a staff of four other people developed LOL for the Nintendo DS, which was published by skip in 2007.
-He recently worked on Newtonica and Newtonica2 for the iPhone and iPod Touch with Kenji Eno, among other independently developed mobile games.
+He worked on Newtonica and Newtonica2 for the iPhone and iPod Touch with Kenji Eno, among other independently developed mobile games.
 In 2010, Nishi expressed interest in developing a sequel to Moon: Remix RPG Adventure, asking fans to voice their support via Twitter.